openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 -
 -
 -
-- Resolve each attack individually, applying any other multi-targeting options as you wish.
-You can move between each of these attacks and they can be used to target the same creature more than once.
- The number of additional attacks you can make with this feat is limited to 1 + half your level, rounded up.
-Thus, the limit is 2 additional attacks at 1st level, 3 additional attacks at 3rd level, and 6 additional attacks at 9th level.
 - **Example** - Vax the Deathbringer has Multi-Attack Specialist (Tier III).
 He declares that he will be making three attacks this round (two additional attacks).
 Therefore, all of his attacks suffer disadvantage 3 (3 x 2 = 6, minus 3 for feat tier 3).
 His first attack is a necromantic burst targeting a 10'-cube.
 Because of the area of effect, Vax suffers an additional disadvantage 2, making his total disadvantage for that attack 5.
 For his second attack, Vax casts a spell of blindness on a single foe, making an action roll at disadvantage 3.
 For his final attack, Vax moves in to melee and uses his touch of death on three foes.
 Targeting 3 foes incurs an additional disadvantage 3, making his final attack roll suffer a total of disadvantage 6.